mccullaghlab/pLDA/README.md

 	- n_clusters		- integer of how many clusters were in tranining cluster_id array
 	- n_atoms           	- integer of how many atoms were in the training data
-	- n_frames          	- integer of how many frames were in the training data
+	- n_training_frames    	- integer of how many frames were in the training data
+	- lda 			- sklearn LDA object fit using training data
-	- lds                   - (n_atoms x 3, n_clusters-1) float array of LD vectors
+	- lda_vecs              - (n_atoms x 3, n_clusters-1) float array of LD vectors
+	- lda_projection        - (n_training_frames, n_clusters-1) float array of LD projections for training data
 	- center	      	- (n_atoms, 3) float array of global center/average

 Uniform covariance specific attributes